 SOAC offers four local sports tournaments in conjunction with the Alamance Burlington School System: bocce, basketball, and Spring Games.
 Adult athletes are also involved in the Spring Games.

-In addition to the local tournaments, SOAC offers 8 and 12-week training programs with tournament and state-level competitions available for bocce, basketball, bowling, golf, equestrian, and aquatics.
+In addition to the local tournaments, SOAC offers 8 and 12-week training programs with tournament and state-level competitions available for bocce, basketball, bowling, soccer, equestrian, and aquatics.
 Those competing and interested in attending a state-level event are randomly selected to attend each year.

-Bocce and Golf athletes compete in Fall Tournament.
+Bocce and soccer athletes compete in Fall Tournament.
 Aquatics and Bowling athletes compete at Summer Games.
 Equestrian athletes compete in tournaments unique to these programs.
 Spring Games, held in April, is open to all athletes.
 To learn more about some of our sports, click on the tabs below.

 To receive updated information about each sport, please sign up for our newsletter.